 The credit cards that were available to me while I was in college were a far cry from the student credit cards available today.
 While many issuers offered free gifts for signing up, like tee-shirts and Frisbees, the cards came with extra fees and unfavorable terms.
 Students who handled credit cards improperly while back in that era paid the price for their errors with unmanageable debt.
 Issuers now offer better deals for college students, with quality credit cards for students eager to build credit, particularly for students that have taken advantage of more resources for learning about responsible money management available today.

-The Citi® Dividend® Card for College Students is a top cash back credit card for students, Earn bonus cash back each quarter on new must-have categories– like department stores, travel and more, with enrollment.
+The Citi® Dividend® Card for College Students is a top cash back credit card for students, earn 5 percent cash back this quarter and every quarter in changing categories like department stores, travel and more, enrollment is quick and easy.
 Each customer must sign up for this benefit on a quarterly basis to earn additional cash back in rotating categories throughout the year.
 All other categories of spending earn a cash back rate of 1%, which is the highest offered by a student credit card.

 The purchase APR on the Citi Dividend Card for College Students is competitive with many other top consumer credit cards, providing a 13.99% to 23.99% variable APR, depending on the quality of applicant’s credit history.
 Citi offers a 0% introductory APR on purchases for seven months.